CDJ64/startup/README.md

 # Class Notes
 ## Start
 General:
+- A web certificate is necessary to use HTTPS; Port 443 is reserved for HTTPS.

+Command Line:
 - `chmod` in command line can change file permissions, but can also mark a file as executable ("`chmod +x filename.sh`"?)
+- `-la` parameter on `ls` command outputs a long listing of all files
+- `ssh` creates a remote shell session

 DNS:
 - domain name system